Sailing: Lift predominance (wing mode)

 Sails allow progress of a sailing craft to windward, thanks to their ability to generate lift (and the craft's ability to resist the lateral forces that result).
-Each sail configuration has a characteristic coefficient of lift and attendant coefficient of drag, which can be determined experimentally and calculated theoretically.
-Sailing craft orient their sails with a favorable angle of attack between the entry point of the sail and the apparent wind even as their course changes.
+Each sail configuration has characteristic coefficients of lift and drag, which can be determined experimentally and calculated theoretically.
+Sailing craft orient their sails with a favorable angle of attack between the entry point of the sail and the apparent wind, even as their course changes.
 The ability to generate lift is limited by sailing too close to the wind when no effective angle of attack is available to generate lift (causing luffing) and sailing sufficiently off the wind that the sail cannot be oriented at a favorable angle of attack to prevent the sail from stalling with flow separation.

 Drag predominance (parachute mode)

 When sailing craft are on a course where the angle between the sail and the apparent wind (the angle of attack) exceeds the point of maximum lift, separation of flow occurs.
-Drag increases and lift decreases with increasing angle of attack as the separation becomes progressively pronounced until the sail is perpendicular to the apparent wind, when lift becomes negligible and drag predominates.
+Drag increases and lift decreases with increasing angle of attack as the separation becomes progressively pronounced until the sail is perpendicular to the apparent wind, when lift becomes negligible, and drag predominates.
 In addition to the sails used upwind, spinnakers provide area and curvature appropriate for sailing with separated flow on downwind points of sail, analogous to parachutes, which provide both lift and drag.